SpykerNZ/odin-connect4/README.md

 ## About

-- Re-creates the board game "Connect 4"
+- Recreates the board game "Connect 4"
 - Player name & color can be changed
 - Can play vs another human or against an AI opponent (who currently makes random moves)
 - Built using HTML, CSS and Javascript